-We were introduced to Weblife in January 2017 by Nordic Eye Venture Capital, Weblife were a Cyber Security Software company based in California on the west coast of America.
+We were introduced to Weblife in January 2017 by a leading venture capital firm, Weblife were a Cyber Security Software company based in California on the west coast of America.

-Weblife had been trading for three years and had just three US based clients, all of which were sold by the owner David Melnick, there were no sales team just 17 technical employees and no office.
-Nordic Eye invested $3m in February 2017 and the company at that time was valued at $6m.
+Weblife had been trading for three years and had just three US based clients, all of which were sold by the owner David Melnick, there were no sales team just 17 technical employees and no office. $3 was invested in February 2017 and the company at that time was valued at $6m.

 After evaluating the US sales history and analysing the strengths and benefits of the product we reviewed the UK market looking for some quick wins.
 We looked at the potential of leveraging the existing client base, local vertical markets, as well as understanding the new European compliance requirements for GDPR.
 The GDPR compliance issue created a great compelling event for organisations needing to buy and implement Weblife before the 25th May 2018.
 European companies not complying with GDPR requirements can be fined up to 4% of their global revenue which helped create what we like to call a fear factor!